Nikikuzi/dacite-soft/README.md

 However, even if you are using data classes, you have to create their instances somehow.
 In many such cases, your input is a dictionary - it can be a payload from a HTTP request or a raw data from a database.
-If you want to convert those dictionaries into data classes, `dacite` is your best friend.
+If you want to convert those dictionaries into data classes, `dacite-soft` is your best friend.

 This library was originally created to simplify creation of type hinted data transfer objects (DTO) which can cross the boundaries in the application architecture.

-It's important to mention that `dacite` is not a data validation library.
+It's important to mention that `dacite-soft` is not a data validation library.
-There are dozens of awesome data validation projects and it doesn't make sense to duplicate this functionality within `dacite`.
-If you want to validate your data first, you should combine `dacite` with one of data validation library.
+There are dozens of awesome data validation projects and it doesn't make sense to duplicate this functionality within `dacite-soft`.
+If you want to validate your data first, you should combine `dacite-soft` with one of data validation library.

 Please check [Use Case](#use-case) section for a real-life example.